MarnixE/DANet/index.md

 <!-- <p align="center">
 <img src= car.png/ width=70% height=70%>
 </p> -->
+*Figure 7: Results of ClusterDANet and DANet on segmenting an image from the validation set.
+The linear clustering boundaries of K-Means could explain why ClusterDANet segments the car as a square.*

 Indeed while it is possible to argue that ClusterDANet does at least see the car, compared to normal DANet, its segmentation accuracy nullifies the advantage.
 We can see how a clear square is cut out in the generated segmentation map.
 This is probably due to the linear nature of the decision boundaries imposed by K-Means.